api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/tutorial/quick-deploy-container/README.md

 - -p, --parameters [string] [default: "{}"]: See config.json
   `ois.endpoints[0].parameters[0].name`.

 The arguments are pre-filled for you in the request code below.
+Note the JSON response value is the ETH price multiplied by `1e6`, which results from setting the `_times` reserved parameter to `1000000` in `config.json`.
+This manipulation is necessary in order to correctly handle floating point numbers.

 ```sh
 # For Windows CMD replace line termination marker \ with ^